fredystar200/gamdl_gui/README.md

 # GAMDL GUI — Apple Music Downloader
+# 🚧 Disclaimer: This application is still in development.
+Some features may not work as expected, and bugs are likely to occur.
 A modern **PyQt6 desktop application** for downloading Apple Music songs, albums, playlists, music videos, and post videos.
 This GUI wraps the [GAMDL](https://github.com/glomatico/gamdl) command‑line tool into a user‑friendly interface with presets, progress bars, and configuration persistence.